supendi/afterme-backend-tpl/AfterMe/AfterMe.Core/Domains/Accounts/ReadMe.txt

-﻿This folder is the Accounts Domain Layer.
-Contains all the account domain layers: Entities, Services, Repositories
+﻿This folder contains all the account domain layers: Entities, Services, Repositories So far as I can think of the account domain, this domain consists of the following entities:
+- Account Entity
+- Auth Entity